IvanTerrile/ResearchTrack1/README.md

 # ResearchTrack1
-Research Track University Course Repository
+Research Track University of Genoa Course Repository

-This is a repository for all the project of Research Track 1 University Course
+This is a repository for all the project of Research Track 1 University of Genoa Course

 ------------------------------------------------------------------------------